An online test can give you an idea if you are likely to be autistic but it cannot replace a formal diagnosis.

 Join the Disabled People’s Association

-To all Singaporean autistics, I strongly advise you all of you to immediately sign up to be a member of the Disabled People’s Association (DPA) for only $2 or $5 a year.
+To all Singaporean autistics, I strongly advise you all of you to immediately sign up to be a member of the Disabled People’s Association (DPA) for $5 every 3 year.

-There are a few reasons why, but if I were to appeal to your self-interest, they are probably the only organisation who will help advocate for you when you get into trouble.
+There are a few reasons why, but if I were to appeal to your self-interest, they are probably the only organisation who will help advocate for you.
 There has been a few unfortunate incidents where autistics have got in trouble or faced nasty problems, and you never know if you may be one of them in the future.

 Note: For those who worry about having ‘tainted records’, there is no need to declare that you are a member of DPA when employers ask.
 You can still keep a low profile at DPA if you do not wish to be ‘exposed’.
 Legally speaking, DPA is not allowed to publish its member list to the public, and people without disabilities can also join the DPA as associate members too.